 Non-scary Easy Indoor Haunted House

-Of course I made our haunted house pretty non-scary but if you wanted to make it scarier, the ghost faces could easily be spooky.
-You could dangle spiders and bats from the table, you could make it much darker of course.
-We kept
+Of course I made our haunted house ghosts pretty non-scary but if you wanted to make it scarier, the ghost faces could easily be spooky.

 Easy Spiderweb Obstacles

-We set the four pumpkins we had in a zig zag configuration.
-We did all different patterns while running through our pumkpin patch, sometimes, straight through, sometimes slalom around and sometimes hopping over them!
-You could easily use your kids trick or treat buckets, or really any other Halloween decoration for this one.
+We set the four pumpkins we had in a zigzag configuration.
+We did all different patterns while running through our pumpkin patch – sometimes straight through, sometimes slalom around, and sometimes hopping over them!
+You could easily use your kids' trick or treat buckets, or really any other Halloween decoration for this one.